cosmiconfig/cosmiconfig/README.md

 Type: `boolean`
 Default: `false`

-If `true`, config will be loaded synchronously.
+If `true`, config will be searched or loaded synchronously.

 ##### transform